-If you’re interested in bettering your career and finding fulfillment in what you do, Career Cravings is the show for you!
-Co-hosted by our very own Toronto Practice Lead, Meghan Reid, and her extremely talented Career Consultant partner, Dev Ramcharan, Career Cravings is a straight-talking and humorous insight-generation-machine for your career!
+If you’re interested in bettering your career and finding fulfillment in what you do, listen to episodes of Career Cravings.
+Co-hosted by Toronto Practice Lead, Meghan Reid and Dev Ramcharan, Career Cravings is a straight-talking and humorous insight-generation-machine for your career!
 With Dev on the cusp of being a Baby Boomer and a Gen X-er, and Meghan being a Millennial, their rich insights and knowledge span the generations.
-Airing weekly, Meghan, Dev, and their diverse guests will bring you the best of their experience and expertise, sharing the kind of thinking that you need to help you sharpen your focus and transform your career.
+Meghan, Dev, and their diverse guests bring you the best of their experience and expertise, sharing the kind of thinking that you need to help you sharpen your focus and transform your career.

 June 25, 2017